 *For the purposes of the league table data, individual GP practices have been grouped into their CCG region.

-Barts Health NHS Trust feature at the top of the league table for the biggest increase in studies from last year [279 to 335] joint with Imperial College Healthcare NHS Trust [365 to 421] who both saw a 56 study increase.
+North West Anglia NHS Foundation Trust feature at the top of the league table for the biggest year-on-year increase in studies; up 40 studies to 122.

 Commercial research activity